icehawk/icehawk.github.io/Contents/docs/icehawk/routing.md

 ## What patterns to use for matching?

-As already mentioned above, the IceHawk component ships with 3 ready-to-use pattern classes.
+As already mentioned above, the IceHawk component provides 3 ready-to-use pattern classes.
 We'd like to show you examples for each of them.

 A pattern class needs to implement the interface `IceHawk\IceHawk\Routing\Interfaces\ProvidesMatchResult`, that looks like this: